yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-manage-monitoring-rules.md

 ## Step 2: Unpause a deployment that was paused by a monitoring rule

-When a monitoring rule that pauses the deployment is triggered, the way to resume the deployment is to remove the rule or change the threshold.
+When a monitoring rule that pauses the deployment is triggered, one way to resume the deployment is to remove the rule.

 Below is an example of resuming the deployment by removing the rule.